ptrckqn/cepetro/src/pages/operations.md

 germany:
   image: /images/uploads/natura2000sign.jpg
   ops: >-
-    ## CEP is currently exploring the potential of oil deposits in licenced
+    ## CEP is currently exploring the hydrocarbon potential along the Baltic Sea
-    areas along the Baltic Sea in Mecklenburg-Western Pomerania and along the German-Polish border in Brandenburg (Germany).
+    in Mecklenburg-Vorpommern and along the German-Polish border in Brandenburg (Germany).

     > Following the initial grant in 2007, CEP held eight exploration licenses